Architecture of the Bulgarian Revival

-The architecture of the Bulgarian Revival is a period when the Bulgarian architecture developed between 1770 and 1900.
+The architecture of the Bulgarian Revival is an Ottoman style architecture developed between 1770 and 1900.

 Plovdiv's Old Town is a living museum of the type of National Revival architecture that developed there (there were regional differences) in the early to mid-1800.

 The roots of the houses of Bulgarian Revival follows a tradition of buildings from the architecture of the Second Bulgarian Empire.
 There are cities in Bulgaria with preserved Revival architecture are:the old town of Plovdiv, the mountain towns of Tryavna, Kotel, Sopot, Koprivshtitsa, Elena, the old Bulgarian capital - Veliko Tarnovo and others.